basho/basho_docs/source/languages/en/riak/cookbooks/Linux-Performance-Tuning.md

 Many of the kernel, network, and disk settings should be altered to run as a production database server.

+### Open Files Limit

+Riak and the tools can consume a large number of open file handles during normal operation.
+For the stable operation, increasing the number of open-files limit is necessary.
+See <a href="/cookbooks/Open-Files-Limit/">Open Files Limit</a> for the details.

 ### Kernel and Network Tuning

 The following settings are minimally sufficient to improve many aspects